piyushrajyadav/ShlokWani-frontend/README.md

 4. Submit a pull request.

 ## License
+## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 For queries or support, contact **Piyush Yadav** at piyushyadavrajyadav@gmail.com.